-Of the total amount reported as deferred outflows of resources related to OPEB, \$43,569 resulting from Authority contributions subsequent to the measurement date and before the end of the fiscal year will be included as a reduction of the collective net OPEB liability in the year ending December 31, 2019.
+Of the total amount reported as deferred outflows of resources related to OPEB as of December 31, 2019, \$45,927 resulting from Authority contributions subsequent to the measurement date will be included as a reduction of the collective net OPEB liability in the year ending December 31, 2020.
+Of the total amount reported as deferred outflows of resources related to OPEB as of December 31, 2018, \$43,569 resulting from Authority contributions subsequent to the measurement date was included as a reduction of the collective net OPEB liability in the year ending December 31, 2019.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in the Authority's OPEB expense, as follows: